by Ben Bontia

 HR and Payroll have evolved significantly.
 The regulatory/compliance environment, the behavioural/social environment and the technology environment have changed.
 What’s notable is that the breadth of seismic shift was matched only by the speed of change.

 In my discussions with analysts, industry experts and prospective clients, a common theme surfaced.
 It became clear that many businesses today have systems and processes geared to yesterday’s needs.

 This revelation inspired Payroll Evolved.
 We needed industry through leaders to present a business briefing.
 They analyzed the Human Resources and Payroll trends of 2015 to provide actionable insights and a real business case for change.

 Our inaugural session kicked off December 9th, 2015 in Sydney.
-Half expecting an audience ready take on silly season, we were pleasantly surprised by the number of attendees, the calibre of executives and the level of representation across Australia’s most prominent organisations.
+Everything exceeded our expectations.
+To be honest, we were pleasantly surprised by the number of attendees.
+However, we were most pleased by the calibre of executives and the level of representation across Australia’s most prominent organizations.

-Some of these responses may come as a surprise although more likely, these (non-scientific) results accurately depict the real world struggle of keeping up with the pace of change, harnessing available technology while balancing the needs of employees with the limited resources within organisations.
-Over the coming months, I will be posting follow up blogs to add some context to these responses and other trends we are seeing in the marketplace.
+Some of these responses may come as a surprise.
+Although more likely, these (non-scientific) results accurately depict the real world struggle of keeping up with the pace of change, harnessing available technology while balancing the needs of employees with the limited resources within organisations.

 “The secret of change is to focus all of your energy, not on fighting the old, but on building the new.”